-A respiratory therapist of 25 years shares his experience of applying Buteyko Breathing Normalization.
+A respiratory therapist of many years shares his experience of applying the Buteyko Method of Breathing Normalization.
 In this video, Fred Brown was interviewed by Sasha Yakovleva.
-Fred applied the Buteyko Method and experienced immediate results; he also taught the basic elements of this method to his patients in a hospital.
+Fred applied the Buteyko Method and experienced immediate results; he also taught the basic elements of this method to his patients in a hospital in New York.

 Fred Brown: Buteyko Reenergized My Career

 I’ve been a respiratory therapist for over 25 years and during that time my passion for my career and feeling a sense of value has steadily been more and more mixed.

 As a result of working in various locations in the hospital, I’ve been fortunate to have a wide variety of experiences ranging from critical emergency care to mild breathing therapy.
 I’ve found great satisfaction in saving lives in emergency care.
 On the other hand, I’ve grown discouraged with helping patients with mild to severe breathing problems.

 Just placing a person in respiratory distress on a breathing treatment and praying the steroids would finally start taking effect, made me feel like my hands were tied in effectively and quickly helping people overcome their breathing difficulty.
 The use of a Bipap machine is often the next level of care but in my mind, I’ve often wondered if there was something else that could be effective before a Bipap machine is needed.